AlexandreHiroyuki/MovingAveragePlus/README.md

 > _[Documentation Exported/OFF-LINE](https://alexandrehiroyuki.github.io/MovingAveragePlus/)_
 >
-> _WARNING! — The exported documentation is less responsive!_
+> _WARNING! — The exported documentation is less responsive!
+You can also access the exported files on the `docs/` folder when you clone or dowload the repository._

 ## Contributing